Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 5: Interaction between subject and style

 \subsubsection{Failure mode.
 Nightmare fuel and mature images}

 Another failure mode was when the model returned images that were either grotesque or inflammatory in nature.
 For example, in images using the style of High Renaissance, a common motif would be dramatic renderings of human bodies in shadow.
-However, because the model is in part convolutional, the motif of muscled body parts was seamlessly repeated within images until the image was cluttered with bulbous, grotesque, and interconnected limbs.
+However, perhaps because the model is in part convolutional, the motif of muscled body parts was seamlessly repeated within images until the image was cluttered with bulbous, grotesque, and interconnected limbs.

-Likewise, when the authors put in for Internet aesthetics ran pilot experiments and put in prompts such as girl in the style of Tumblr or hate in the style of VSCO, the model returned images that were reminiscent of pornography and self harm.
+Likewise, when the authors ran Internet aesthetics as styles during pilot experiments and put in prompts such as "girl in the style of Tumblr" or "hate in the style of VSCO", the model returned images that were reminiscent of pornography and self harm.
 The prompts innocuously requested images for which the model added specific, unsettling details without giving any system feedback in the form of trigger warnings.

 The repetitive motifs suggest that trigger warnings should be put into place for pareidolia (our subconscious tendency to read emergent forms from parts and patterns) and maturity warnings.
 Text-to-image generation likely translates the biases learned from the Internet into imagery.
+These images are excluded from figures for the sake of propriety.